 - Add the diced onion, orange pepper, jalapeno pepper and okra to the skillet.
 Saute, stirring often until they are tender, about 5 miuntes.

-- Stir in the fresh corn kernels, cooked bacon, garlic, paprika, salt and pepper.
+- Stir in the fresh corn kernels, lima beans, cooked bacon, garlic, paprika, salt and pepper.
 Reduce heat to medium low and sauté until corn is tender, about 7-8 minutes.